to get a pop up canopy because of how quickly and easily they can be

 question.
 Before you start to look at details like size you

-need to ask yourself exactly what you're going to be using you instant
+need to ask yourself exactly what you're going to be using your instant, easy setup

 canopy for.
 The way you answer that question will have a direct impact